 Even though CBD and marijuana are both derived from essentially the same plant (cannabis sativa), the most notable difference is that CBD oil is non-intoxicating, as it contains only trace amounts of THC (Tetrahydrocannabinol), the psychoactive element found in high amounts in marijuana.
 CBD does not produce the high that is associated with recreational and medical marijuana.
 CBD is currently being scientifically studied for its wide-reaching potential for health and wellness.

-People have purchased CBD in Alabama for help with sleep, mood, stress, inflammation, acne, digestion, nausea, and more.
+People have purchased CBD in Alabama for help with sleep, mood, stress, inflammation, digestion, nausea, and more.
 CBD in its pure form is considered generally safe for use, thanks to a 2017 study by the World Health Organization’s (WHO) Expert Committee on Drug Dependence.

 Despite its location in the deep south commonly known as the bible belt, Alabama currently has some of the most hemp-friendly policies in the nation, essentially creating legislation that reiterates and supports that of the federal level.
 As long as the CBD oil contains less than 0.3% THC (the federal allowable limit), it is legal in Alabama.
 Alabama Attorney General Steve Marshall issued a notice regarding this, shortly after the U.S. Farm Bill passed in late 2018.
 Just prior to this, the Alabama Department of Public health recognized the benefits of CBD by authorizing the medical use of certain FDA-approved medication containing CBD.